 - What is the future of life on Earth?

-The Academy is a free residential course of lectures and workshops delivered by professional scientists and educators working in the field of Astrobiology.
+The Academy is a free CPD (Continuing Professional Development) course of lectures and workshops for teachers delivered by professional scientists and educators working in the field of Astrobiology.
 It is run by the UK Centre for Astrobiology and runs for three days from Monday 4th of July to Wednesday 6th of July, 2016 and should fulfill any annual CPD requirement for teachers.
 However, it is also open to any professional interesting in contributing to education and the writing of lesson plans.